- London Interbank Offered Rate (LIBOR)

 That means market participants must rapidly seek alternative rates and in many cases a Term SONIA Reference Rate will be suitable.

-At Refinitiv, we have leveraged our many years’ experience administering regulated benchmarks to create the Term SONIA Reference Rate prototype.
+At Refinitiv, we have leveraged our many years’ experience administering regulated benchmarks to create the Refinitiv Term SONIA benchmark.

 LIBOR transition and IBOR reform